nawabahmadreshi/documentation/ingredients/sdk_routing/support_existing_routes.md

 You spent a bunch of time already setting up deeplink paths before you heard of Branch and now you want the Branch links to leverage them?
 No problem at all.
-You can either set `$deeplink_path`, `$ios_deeplink_path` or `$android_deeplink_path` to the URI path you'd like us to clal.
+You can either set `$deeplink_path`, `$ios_deeplink_path` or `$android_deeplink_path` to the URI path you'd like us to call.

 {% if page.ios %}
 **Note that Universal Links and Spotlight on iOS do not support URI paths**